+Clincal importance

 The current findings have important clinical implications.
 First, individuals with high TyG-related indices appear to be at particularly high risk of death, suggesting the need for intensive surveillance and tailored interventions to minimize absolute risk.
 In terms of public health impact, detection of TyG-related indices in the general population allows for early identification of high-risk individuals and initiation of therapeutic interventions, which is particularly relevant for global health policy-making to reduce overall population mortality.
 Second, TyG-related indices are suitable for daily clinical practice because they are easily obtained from routine laboratory variables, do not require insulin quantification, and are not influenced by insulin treatment status.
 Third, the association between TyG-related indices and mortality varies by age, LDL-C level, and statin use, highlighting the necessity of stratified management for different risk groups.
-Finally, there is an equal or or even superior predictive performance when the TyG index is combined with anthropometric measures, especially those reflecting central obesity.
+Finally, there is an even better predictive performance when the TyG index is combined with anthropometric measures, especially WHtR.
 Therefore, these TyG-derived indices deserve to be added to routine health screening programs and widely promoted in clinical applications.
 A potentially reasonable recommendation is that all adults should undergo at least one TyG index test to encourage early discovery of metabolic risk and to inform clinical decision making.

 Strengths and limitations